pietronvll/spectraformer/logbook.md

+#### Jun 04, 2025

+Played around with savgol filter.
+Included it in the training process.
+Trained **min58**.
+It looks like filtering doesn't help to resolve overfitting issue.
+One possible solution could be acquiring more data.
+Can I do both unfiltered and filtered?
+Let's try on **min59**.

 #### May 30, 2025

 I guess the main reason why the loss can go up during the training (and, therefore, triggering the patience mechanism) - is the LR schedule.
 In particular, its "warm-up" part.
 Let,s try to put warm-up steps to zero?
 No. I'm introducing configs.warmup_coeff, where its value is a multiplier of peak value.
 Also added back compatibility with default value 0.1.